samiayazz/instagram-clone-app/README.md

 ## English

 This project is an Instagram clone application developed using .NET Core. <br>
-The application is structured based on various modern technologies and follows the principles of Clean Architecture, TDD (Test Driven Development) and CQRS. <br>
+The application is structured based on various modern technologies and **follows the principles of Clean Architecture, TDD (Test Driven Development) and CQRS**. <br>

-Below is a summary of the technologies and architectural approaches used in the application.
+_Below is a summary of the technologies and architectural approaches used in the application._

 ### Technologies Used